JennysJam/blog/content/blog/learnc.md

 ### Debuggers (gdb, lldb, windbg)

 When `printf()` doesn't cover it, or you're getting a SEGFAULT, then you should bring in debuggers.
-These take advantage of system hooks to allow you to execute a program line by line and inspect the values of variables and paramters, and to show you were segfaults or other signals are triggered.
+These take advantage of system hooks to allow you to execute a program line by line and inspect the values of variables and parameters, and to show you were segfaults or other signals are triggered.

-GDB is a historical one, and provides both a command line interface and a remote protocol interface so that you can debug on remote machines.
+GDB is a perennial one, and provides both a command line interface and a remote protocol interface so that you can debug on remote machines.

-Windbg is a windows-specific debugger that has too frontends, and can also be used for debugging kernel level information.
+Windbg is a windows-specific debugger that has two frontends, and can also be used for debugging kernel level information.

 To use debuggers, you should probably put your code in debug mode/low optimization and add debug symbols, which are necessary for debuggers to introspect a binary.

 ### Valgrind

-Valgrind is a much more heavy weight debugger and effectively acts as a native code interprter you feed a binary program in, allowing you to inspect for errors that are not obviously until runtime, including more subtle ones like misuse of file descriptors.
+Valgrind is a much more heavy weight debugger and effectively acts as a native code interpreter you feed a binary program in, allowing you to inspect for errors that are not obviously until runtime, including more subtle ones like misuse of file descriptors.

 It has a pretty major speed overhead, which may make it difficult to use for some projects or if they have memory usage.
 But you get a pretty wide suite of detection for errors.